-By contrast to the UK, countries in the periphery of the Eurzone, such as Greece and (to a lesser extent Spain) have experienced deflation.
+By contrast to the UK, countries in the periphery of the Eurozone, such as Greece and (to a lesser extent Spain) have experienced deflation.

 This is because

-- They are seeking to regain competitiveness in the Single Currency, through internal devaluation (cutting prices and costs)
+- They cannot devalue in the Euro, so they are seeking to regain competitiveness through internal devaluation. (cutting prices and costs)

-- Bank lending has fallen significantly, with high bank rates.
-This has contributed to fall in money supply.
+- Due to the credit crunch, bank lending has fallen significantly; this contributed to a fall in the money supply.